PotHix/pothix.github.com/content/post/2019-year-in-review.md

 spent around 9 days listening to Podcasts, which is **effectively around 216 hours of my time**.

-I usually listen to Podcast when I'm commuting, walking the dog, washing the dishes, doing exercises, etc. I'm usually focusing on [audiobooks](https://pothix.com/post/audiobooks/), but I listen to podcasts between one book and another.
+I usually listen to podcasts when I'm commuting, walking the dog, washing the dishes, doing exercises, etc. I'm usually focusing on [audiobooks](https://pothix.com/post/audiobooks/), but I listen to podcasts between one book and another.

-The list of podcasts shown here are actually my global list, not the yearly one, unfortunately.
+The list of podcasts shown here is actually my global list, not the yearly one, unfortunately.
 I'm not even listening to new episodes of some of these anymore, but they are still there.